-Somewhat like Jerusalem, Jaffa has been a city for awhile.
+Somewhat like Jerusalem, Jaffa has been around for a long time.
 Probably around 4,000 years or more.

 It is the (very) old part of the city.
-Like many ancient places, this city has a lot of charm.
+And like many ancient places, this city has a lot of charm.

 Old Jaffa itself is located on a high hill overlooking the sea and Tel-Aviv.